Commissioner Resources

 Road Commissioner Code of Conduct

-• Will attend as many Board meetings as possible informed of concerning issues.
-Inform the Manager/Superintendent of any impending absences.
+- Will attend as many board meetings as possible so as to be informed of concerning issues.
+Inform the Manager/Superintendent (chief administrative officer, CAO) of anticipated absences;

-• Shall exercise his or her obligation to vote upon issues at hand unless a conflict of interest is present.
+- Shall exercise his/her obligation to vote upon issues at hand unless a conflict of interest is present;

-• Will not personally direct any part of the operational organization.
+- Will not personally direct any part of the operational organization and will refer any appropriate staff;

-• Will work with other Commissioners to establish effective policy and delegate authority for administration to the Manager/Superintendent.
+- Will work with other Commissioners to establish effective policy and delegate authority for administration to the manager/superintendent (CAO);

-• Will maintain confidentiality appropriate to sensitive issues and information that otherwise may tend to compromise the integrity or legal standing of the organization, especially those matters discussed in a closed session that is privileged under applicable law.
+- Will maintain confidentiality appropriate to sensitive issues and information that otherwise may tend to compromise the integrity or legal standing of the organization, especially those matters discussed in a closed session that is privileged under applicable law; and

 Click here to download the Road Commissioner Code of Conduct.